Emre Tezgel: Milton Keynes Dons (loan)

+Crewe Alexandra (loan)

 In July 2025, Tezgel joined League Two side Crewe Alexandra on loan for the 2025–26 season.
-He scored his first Crewe goal in the side's 3–1 first round EFL Cup defeat at Stockport County on 12 August 2025.
+He scored his first Crewe goal in their 3–1 first round EFL Cup defeat at Stockport County on 12 August 2025.
 On 2 September 2025, Tezgel scored Crewe's first hat-trick in eight years as the side beat Chesterfield 7–1 in their opening tie in the EFL Trophy group stage.
 On 25 October 2025, Tezgel scored a further hat-trick in Crewe's 3–2 League win over Grimsby Town.
+A month later, after five goals in his last seven games, Tezgel was praised by Crewe's player development manager Kenny Lunt for "his all-round game, what he does for the team, his work-rate, his assists, he's more than just a goalscorer, he's a top player."
+With a further EFL Trophy goal and two assists helping Crewe top Northern Group H, Tezgel was awarded the Vertu Trophy Player of the Round for the Group Stages on 2 December 2025.
+After sustaining an ankle injury against Bristol Rovers on 19 December 2025, he was sidelined until mid-March, scoring his 14th goal of the season in Crewe's 4–0 win at Shrewsbury Town on 21 March 2026.
+He was named as the club's Young Player of the Year at the end of season awards.
+Tezgel ended the 2025–26 season with 15 goals from 36 appearances as Crewe finished in 11th position.

+Wycombe Wanderers (loan)

+On 23 July 2026, Tezgel joined League One side Wycombe Wanderers on loan for the 2026–27 season.

 International career

 In June 2021 Tezgel scored a hat-trick for England under-16 against Northern Ireland.
 Later that year he scored two goals for England under-17 against Netherlands in the final of the 2021 Syrenka Cup.
 In February 2024 Tezgel was called up to the Turkey U19 squad qualifying to represent that nation through his father.
 However he did not make an appearance and on 6 September 2024 Tezgel made his debut for the England U20 side coming off the bench as a substitute in their draw against Turkey U20.